 - Low blood sugar that will not rise after you eat

-- Confusion or changes in how someone normally behaves
+- Confusion or changes in how you normally behave

 If you have any of these warning signs and cannot treat them yourself, call your health care provider right away.
 Make sure your family members also know the warning signs.